abcoep/my-udemy-scala-beginners/README.md

-## My repo for the [Scala & Functional Programming Essentials | Rock the JVM](https://www.udemy.com/rock-the-jvm-scala-for-beginners) Udemy course
+## My repo for the Scala beginners course on Udemy

-This repository contains my hands on code and exercise solutions wrote during the course.
+This repository contains my hands on code and exercise solutions for the course [Scala & Functional Programming Essentials | Rock the JVM](https://www.udemy.com/rock-the-jvm-scala-for-beginners) on Udemy.

 License
 =======